-The Board of Directors recently resolved to reduce the number of directors from six to five, effective following the annual meeting.
-Accordingly, at the annual meeting, five directors are to be elected for a term expiring at our 2019 annual meeting or until their successors have been duly elected and qualified.
+At the annual meeting, five directors are to be elected for a term expiring at our 2021 annual meeting or until their successors have been duly elected and qualified.

 The Board of Directors believes that its nominees described below will be able to serve as directors, if elected.
 If any nominee is unable to serve, proxies will be voted for the election of such other person as the Board of Directors may recommend.